 9. Learn to accept criticism with poise

 The goal of a relationship is not to merely survive and enjoy life together.
-You want to thrive as a person and in your professional aspects together.
+You want to thrive in your personal and professional lives together.
 Partners who inspire and influence each other in becoming a better version of themselves are actually taking the game a notch higher than the others.
 In that pursuit, you need to be more open and calm while receiving a piece of judgment or analysis from your partner because, at the end of the day, they want the best for you.

 10. Be proud of your relationship